 Coincidently, the team developed a training piece for health professionals to identify, assess, and respond to human trafficking in the healthcare setting called WeCare.
 We successfully launched the training at the Human Trafficking Symposium at FGCU and have presented at numerous locations to hundreds of nurses.
 We continue to receive requests for the WeCare training from hospital departments, clinics, and universities.
 Here is just some of the feedback we have heard from health professionals:

 “WeCare provides valuable assessment tools that I can incorporate in my triage process and improved ways to communicate with victims. “

 “Very eye-opening content.
 I was not aware of the extent of this issue in our area.”

 “WeCare gives me more knowledge to help patients that may be in a dangerous situation.”

 “Great info and wonderful resources.
 Inspiring and motivating to make a greater difference within our community, profession, and health care system, thank you!”

-We host hundreds of professionals at the annual Human Trafficking Symposium at FGCU, providing an opportunity for prosecutors, law enforcement officers, government professionals, health care providers, educators, mental health professionals, nonprofits, and leaders in the community a platform to connect with one another and learn innovative strategies that address the crime of human trafficking.
+We host hundreds of professionals at the annual Human Trafficking Symposium, providing an opportunity for prosecutors, law enforcement officers, government professionals, health care providers, educators, mental health professionals, nonprofits, and leaders in our community a platform to connect with one another and learn innovative strategies that address the crime of human trafficking.